google/cloudprober/docs/content/_readme.md

 *   Standard metrics - _total_, _success_, _latency_.
 Latency can be configured
     to be a distribution (histogram) metric, allowing calculations of percentiles.
 *   Strong focus on ease of deployment.
-Cloudprober is written entirely in Go and compiles into a static binary.
+Cloudprober is written entirely in Go, and compiles into a static binary.
 It can be easily deployed, either as a standalone binary or through docker containers.
-Thanks to the automated, continuous, target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to the most of the changes.
+Thanks to the automated, continuous, target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to most of the changes.
 *   Low footprint.
 Cloudprober docker image is small, containing just the statically compiled binary and it takes very little CPU and RAM to run even a large number of probes.